Vaccinium cylindraceum

-Vaccinium cylindraceum, known by its common names such as Azores blueberry, (Portuguese: uva-da-serra, uva-do-mato) is a semi-deciduous species of Vaccinium endemic to the Azores.
-It has gained the Royal Horticultural Society's Award of Garden Merit as an ornamental.
+Vaccinium cylindraceum, known by its common names such as Azores blueberry, (Portuguese: uva-da-serra, uva-do-mato) is a species of Vaccinium endemic to the Azores.

 Description

-This shrub can reach up to 3 meters in height.
-It is also a hermaphrodite.
-The serrated leaves are elongated and have sharp tips.
+The plant can be propagated by seed or by cuttings.
+It forms a shrub reaching up to 3 m in height.
+The leaves are semi-deciduous, elongated with sharp tips, and serrated.
 Initially red, the apical shoots may have a bright red colour.

+The plant is a hermaphrodite.
+The plant flowers between May and June.
 The flowers are trumpet-shaped, with a pinkish white colour, and usually occur in clusters.
 In autumn the leaves may change to a reddish-yellow.
-The black fruit is a pseudo-berry, and are said to be juicy and fleshy.
-Cytology is 2n = 48.
+The fruit is a cylindrical black pseudo-berry up to 2.5 cm long; it is fleshy and juicy.
+The plant has a diploid set of genes, with a total of 48 chromosomes.

 Distribution and habitat

-This plant can be found at all of the islands in Azores, apart from Graciosa.
+This plant is endemic to the Azores, where it can be found on all islands except Corvo and Graciosa.

-This species can be found at elevations between 380 - 1,400m.

-Cultivation

-The Azores blueberry flowers between May and June.
-It should be grown in acidic, loam, well-drained soil.
-It can be grown in light-shade or no shade.
+This species can be found at elevations between 380-1,400 m.
+It grows best in acidic, loam, well-drained soil and can grow in little to no shade.

-It can be propagated by seed or by cuttings.
+Uses

+The species has gained the Royal Horticultural Society's Award of Garden Merit as an ornamental.